SkygearIO/skygear-doc/content/ios/query.md

 ### Limiting and Offset

-We can limit the numbers of records returned like this:
+We can limit the numbers of records returned by:

 ```obj-c
 query.limit = 10;     // only show the top 10 records
 ```

-We can also set an offset number to the query like this:
+We can also set an offset number to the query by:

 ```obj-c
 query.offset = 5;     // ignore the first 5 records